ValAug/AWS_Security/README.md

 # Covid script and module.
 Deploys a small CI/CD to AWS.

 ### Features
-*Covid currently has the following features:*
+*Quarantine currently has the following features:*

 - List IAM users
 - Creat new IAM user/users